transferwise/tshuttle/docs/manpage.rst

     uses really big socket buffers, which can overload the connection if you start doing large file transfers, thus making all your other sessions inside the same tunnel go slowly.
-Normally, :program:`sshuttle` tries to avoid this problem using a "fullness check" that allows only a certain amount of outstanding data to be buffered at a time.
+Normally, :program:`tshuttle` tries to avoid this problem using a "fullness check" that allows only a certain amount of outstanding data to be buffered at a time.
 But on high-bandwidth links, this can leave a lot of your bandwidth underutilized.
-It also makes :program:`sshuttle` seem slow in bandwidth benchmarks (benchmarks rarely test ping latency, which is what :program:`sshuttle` is trying to control).
+It also makes :program:`tshuttle` seem slow in bandwidth benchmarks (benchmarks rarely test ping latency, which is what :program:`tshuttle` is trying to control).
 This option disables the latency control feature, maximizing bandwidth usage.
 Use at your own risk.